ArrayBolt3/vm-isotest/README.md

 * Add the "-include" feature.
 This will package the contents of a folder into a FAT32 disk image and attach it to the VM, allowing the user to access tools within the VM.
 * Add EFI Secure Boot support.
 * Add a folder sharing feature that uses the virtfs feature of QEMU.
+This will probably replace the -include planned feature.
 * Port this whole mess to Python so that future development is easy.

 ## Known problems: